eclipsesource/J2V8/BUILDING.md

 ---
 ## Node.js

-Builds the [Node.js](https://nodejs.org/en/) & [V8](https://developers.google.com/v8/) dependency artifacts that are later linked against by the J2V8 native bridge code.
+Builds the [Node.js](https://nodejs.org/en/) & [V8](https://developers.google.com/v8/) dependency artifacts that are later linked into the J2V8 native bridge code.
+(only works if the Node.js source was checked out into the J2V8 `./node` directory)

 __Inputs:__
 - Node.js source code